Gal26/Android-Friends-Trivia-Game/README.md

 How much do you know about Rachel, Ross, Monica, Chandler, Phoebe and Joey?<br/> Find out by taking this Friends quiz!

 # Features
-- Random questions at each play (It will peek random ques and will show it to the user)
+- Generates Random questions every single game
-- Ranking Board which has updates RT
+- Ranking Board which has updates - RT
 - Timer & ProgressBar of 20 sec for each question (Timer at top left corner)
-- It has database to store questions and users (FB)
+- Database to store the questions and users (FB)
 - Compatibility with Android API-14 and above
 - Good and Extensible UI
 - Can be played offline